deepdoctection/deepdoctection/docs/tutorials/layoutlm_for_token_classification.md

 For training and evaluation we use the [Funsd][deepdoctection.datasets.instances.funsd] dataset.
 To demonstrate the inference pipeline, we use form samples from the [RVLCDIP][deepdoctection.datasets.instances.rvlcdip] dataset.

+There is a [series](layoutlm_v1_on_custom_token_classification_notebook.md) of further tutorials on token classification with LayoutLM.
+There, a special dataset with special categories is used to show how training and evaluation can be started using W&B. The models LayoutLMv1, LayoutLMv2, LayoutXLM as well as LayoutLMv3 are treated there.

 ```python

     from transformers import LayoutLMTokenizerFast